ekrsulov/ttpe/doc/docs/plugins/catalog/transformation.md

 ## Overview

 The Transformation Plugin provides intuitive visual handles for resizing, rotating, and transforming selected elements on the canvas.
-It supports both proportional and free-form scaling, rotation with angle snapping, and real-time visual feedback during transformations.
+It operates as a dedicated mode that must be explicitly activated by the user, ensuring intentional transformations and preventing accidental modifications.

 **Key Features:**
+- **Explicit activation**: Transformation mode must be activated via the toolbar button
 - **8-handle bounding box**: Corner and edge handles for precise control
 - **Rotation handle**: Circular handle above the bounding box
 - **Visual feedback**: Real-time dimension and angle display
 - **Proportional scaling**: Shift key for aspect ratio preservation
-- **Center scaling**: Alt/Option key to scale from center
 - **Angle snapping**: 15° increments when holding Shift during rotation
 - **Visual rulers**: Optional coordinate display
-- **Multi-element support**: Transform multiple selected elements together
+- **Multi-element support**: Transform single paths, groups, or multiple selected elements together
+- **Integrated panel controls**: Direct input for width, height, and rotation values

+**Activation Requirements:**
+- **Single path**: Transformation mode enabled when one path is selected
+- **Single group**: Transformation mode enabled when one group is selected
+- **Multi-selection**: Transformation mode enabled when 2+ elements are selected (paths or groups)

 **Transform Operations:**
-- Resize (Scale) via 8 handles
+- Resize (Scale) via 8 handles or panel inputs
-- Rotate via rotation handle above bounding box
+- Rotate via rotation handle or panel input
 - Move (Translate) by dragging inside bounding box

 ## Plugin Interaction Flow